xenify-io/litepaper/README.md

 Swapping tokens on the Xenify protocol involves a swap fee, which contributes to the rewards pool for XNF token holders.
 When users perform a token swap on Xenify, they are required to pay a swap fee, set at 0.25% of the total swap amount.
 This fee is aimed at rewarding XNF stakers for their participation in the ecosystem.

 The entire 0.25% swap fee is distributed to XNF stakers in the form of native chain tokens as an incentive for their participation in the ecosystem.
 Additionally, the swap fee grants stakers a position in the daily cycle of XNF rewards.
 The team may receive referral incentives from aggregators, which help support Xenify's ongoing development, marketing, and outreach efforts.
-These rewards play a crucial role in raising awareness and adoption of XEN, DXN, FENIX, and XNF tokens, ensuring the platform's continued growth and success.
+These rewards play a crucial role in raising awareness and adoption of XEN, DXN, XDOGE, and XNF tokens, ensuring the platform's continued growth and success.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Costs of Burning DXN and FENIX
+## ◽️ Costs of Burning DXN and XDOGE

-In order to burn DXN, or FENIX on the Xenify platform, users must pay the transaction gas fee and an additional mandatory Protocol fee.
+In order to burn DXN, or XDOGE on the Xenify platform, users must pay the transaction gas fee and an additional mandatory Protocol fee.
 The Protocol fee is calculated as follows:

 <br>